Ampersand

 This shows that banana is a separate flavour to toffee, so people do not think it is “banana and toffee”.

-To separate introductory parts
+Separating introductory parts

 Use a comma to separate the introductory part of a sentence from the main part.